oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-labs.md

     [{"itemCount":4980,"itemName":"rivet"},{"itemCount":4,"itemName":"chair"},{"itemCount":981,"itemName":"door"},   {"itemCount":25,"itemName":"window"},{"itemCount":20,"itemName":"handle"}]
 ```

-Please note that the $ symbol is the shell prompt (this will vary in each VM) and that the text after the `curl` line is the output.
-This may of course vary, for example as you add and reserve stock in the database the output will change.

 If you want to use other REST client tools available to you feel free to use them as long as you are skilled in doing so, but be aware that the tutors may not be able to assist you with those tools.